Harry Shum: Early life and education

 Shum was born and grew up in Nanjing, China.
-He got his bachelor's degree from Southeast University, Nanjing, China, and a master's degree from Hong Kong University.
+He earned his bachelor's degree from Southeast University, Nanjing, China, and a master's degree from Hong Kong University.
 He studied at Carnegie Mellon University and earned a Ph.D. in robotics from its School of Computer Science in 1996.

 Career

 In 1996, Shum joined Microsoft Research in Redmond.
 He then moved to Microsoft Research China (later renamed Microsoft Research Asia) when it was founded in 1998.
 In 2004, he became the Managing Director of Microsoft Research Asia.

 In 2006, he was promoted to Distinguished Engineer of Microsoft Corporation.
 In 2007, he became Corporate Vice President of Bing Product Development at Microsoft.
 In 2013, he took on the responsibilities as Microsoft's Executive Vice President, Technology & Research including oversight of Microsoft Research.
 Since 2016, he has been Microsoft's Executive Vice President for the AI & Research Group, leading the overall strategy and R&D efforts in AI while continuing oversight of Microsoft Research.

 In November 2019, it was reported by Mary Jo Foley in ZDNet that Shum was leaving Microsoft on 1 February 2020.
-In March 2020, Shum took up a dual-professorship position at Tsinghua University's Institute for Advanced Study where he co-leads the computer vision and computer graphics PhD program at the university.
+In March 2020, Shum was re-appointed as an adjunct professor at Tsinghua University's Institute for Advanced Study where he co-leads the computer vision and computer graphics PhD program.

+In March 2023, Shum was appointed as the Council Chairman of Hong Kong University of Science and Technology.